-Our company, through our operating partnership is engaged primarily in the acquisition, leasing and disposition of singletenanted, mission critical or customer facing properties, leased to the United States of America and that are situated in secondary and tertiary markets throughout the country.
+Through our operating partnership, our Company is engaged primarily in the acquisition, leasing and disposition of single-tenanted, mission critical or customer facing properties, leased to the United States of America and that are situated in secondary and tertiary markets throughout the country.
 As full faith and credit obligations of the United States these leases offer risk-adjusted returns, which are attractive, inasmuch as there continues to be no appreciable yield of comparable credit quality in the marketplace.
-Conversely, these market dynamics have caused upward pressure on sales prices, offset by management's deep knowledge and contacts in the sector and the paucity of buyers which will consider smaller properties in smaller markets, frequently enabling our company to lock-up transactions directly with sellers, avoiding brokerage commissions to either party.
-There is some indication that short-term interest rates are rising, but while any increase in interest rates will tend to result in some downward pressure on sales prices, if they become sustained, conversely, if long-term interest rates rise, our cost of capital to fund acquisitions can be expected to rise as well, increasing our operating costs and decreasing net income.
+Conversely, these market dynamics have caused upward pressure on sales prices, offset by management's deep knowledge and contacts in the sector and the paucity of buyers which will consider smaller properties in smaller markets, frequently enabling our Company to lock-up transactions directly with sellers, avoiding brokerage commissions to either party.
+There is some indication that short-term interest rates may rise, but while any increase in interest rates will tend to result in some downward pressure on sales prices, if they become sustained, conversely, if long-term interest rates rise, our cost of capital to fund acquisitions can be expected to rise as well, increasing our operating costs and decreasing net income.

-To date our company has been capital constrained, which has affected liquidity adversely from an operating perspective and the ability of our company to manage several viable acquisition opportunities at the same time.
-While there can be no assurance, completion of our offering should enable management to accelerate acquisition plans, provide liquidity to recruit and retain qualified personnel to support growth and enhance purchasing power for goods and services in connection with the operation of our properties.
+With the completion of our Offering's initial and subsequent closings we have been successful in acquiring one additional property and placed two others under contract in accordance with our business plan.
+While there can be no assurances that additional funds will be raised, continuing success of our offering should enable us to accelerate acquisition plans, provide liquidity to support growth and enhance purchasing power for goods and services in connection with the operation of our properties.